arslansherazi/arslansherazi/README.md

 • Python, ReactJS, React Native, and Golang.

-• Cloud-based platforms like AWS and Azure.
+• Cloud-based platforms like AWS and GCP.

 • Building efficient backend services and APIs using Flask, Django, FastAPI and Gorilla Mux Frameworks.

-• Deployment of APIs on cloud services like AWS and Azure.
+• Deployment of APIs on cloud services.

 • Building user-friendly frontends with ReactJS for web apps and React Native for mobile apps.